dfinity/portal/docs/developer-docs/cost-estimations-and-examples.md

 In this example, a new canister is created for each user.
 That means, each time a new user signs up for the dapp, a cost of 100_000_000_000 is charged.
 This additional cost should be considered when choosing an architecture similar to this, as it can become expensive quickly.
 :::

+## How is the number of cycles charged to a canister estimated?

+The number of cycles charged to the canister can be estimated using the following parameters:

+- Nodes in the subnet the canister is deployed to: If deployed locally, this number is 1.
+If deployed on the mainnet, this number is either 13 or 34.
+- Amount of users: The total number of users that interact with the canister.
+- Daily active users: The total number of users that interact with the canister daily.
+- Daily messages per active user: The total number of messages sent to the canister that each active user generates.
+- Request and response bytes per message: The size of the request and response bytes per message.
+- Instructions executed per message: The number of instructions that are executed in response to each message.
+- Calls per message: The number of calls that are triggered per message.
+- Request and response bytes per call: The size of the request and response bytes per call.
+- Instructions per call: The number of instructions that are executed per call.
+- Daily tasks: The number of daily tasks that the canister executes.
+- Instructions executed per task: The number of instructions that are executed per daily task.
+- Daily HTTPS outcalls: The number of daily HTTPS outcalls the canister makes.
+- Request bytes per HTTPS outcall: The size of the request bytes per HTTPS outcall.
+- Response bytes per HTTPS outcall: The size of the response bytes per HTTPS outcall.
+- Storage bytes per user: The amount of data that is stored for each user.
+- User-independent storage bytes: The amount of data the canister stores, independent of the storage used per user.

+HTTPS outcalls are a special feature that is calculated differently than the other resources.
+Additionally, if a canister uses the [Bitcoin API](./integrations/bitcoin/bitcoin-how-it-works.md) or makes transmissions using the [chain-key signing API](./integrations/t-ecdsa/t-ecdsa-how-it-works.md), there are additional cycle costs for these special feature transmissions.